tsmodels/tsdistributions/README.md

 # tsdistributions
-Location Scale Invariant Distributions
-[coming soon with autodiff backed estimation]
+A number of location-scale invariant distributions with full d,p,q,r methods and autodiff (TMB) backed estimation.